-Embarking on the journey of building your own house is one of the greatest things you can ever do.
-Whilst it is highly rewarding, it is also undoubtedly stressful.
-It for this reason that you should take your time, do your research, be patient, and enlist the help of a professional, in regards to every aspect of designing a house. homify is the ideal place to help you draw inspiration from experts from all parts of the world, whose influences can help you curate the house of your dreams.
-Whether you are looking for inspiration of home interiors and home decor for your family's first house, your summer house, a mobile house, or even a grand manor house to retire in once you have made your millions, the house designs on homify are almost endless!
+The journey of procuring a new home is one of the greatest adventures of a lifetime.
+But while it is highly rewarding, it is also, unquestionably, stressful.
+It is for this reason that you should take your time, do your research, be patient, and enlist the help of a professional for every aspect of home design.
+Homify is a source of inspiration from experts the world over, whose influences can help you curate the house of your dreams.
+So whether you’re looking for home decor ideas for your family's first house, your summer house, a mobile home, or even a grand manor house to retire to once you’ve made your millions, the house designs on Homify are virtually endless!

 What sort of house is right for me?

 Generally, we all have a pretty good idea of what we want our home to be like.
 There’s an almost endless array of styles, shapes and sizes to choose from when it comes to finding a house that’s right for you.
 Do you want to live in the country or the city?
 Would you prefer a large and spacious house, or something smaller one that requires less maintenance?
 Will you be in your home short-term, or are you there for the long haul?
 Do you want something affordable, or is money not much of an issue?
 Is resale value a big consideration, or do you want something completely personalized?
 Be it over-the-top designs, or more considerate Eco-house designs, Homify has all bases covered.

 Should I rent, buy, or build a house?